Buying A Portable Washing Machine:

 They all said it was due to the high water pressure here, which I think is true.
-But surely other places have high water pressure, and these machines are marketed to people in apartments, etc., that do not have plumbing for their washers.
+But surely other places have high water pressure.
 So wouldn’t this issue have been addressed before?

-They all had ways they though might help, but none panned out and fixed the problem.
+They all had ideas they though might help, but none panned out and fixed the problem.

 It did not fix it.

 I wrote a lengthy email to LG.
 I got no response.
-Which will be a reminder to me when I have to next buy an appliance that they happen to sell.
+Which I will be remembering next time I have to buy an appliance.

 As you all know, I decorated my kitchen to accommodate this washing machine.
-Even had my stove taken out because there just wasn’t enough room.
+I even had my stove taken out because there just wasn’t enough room for both.

 Then water started coming from microscopic pin holes in the TOP, yes, I said the top, of my faucet, when the washing machine was hooked up to the spigot.
-In the steel.
+Leaking from the steel.

 It is very odd to see water spewing out of solid steel from holes you cannot even see.